-The Adidas Traxion Premier OTC (OTC stands for “over the calf”) are completely cotton-free as they’re 100% made from synthetic materials (88% nylon, 8% rayon, 4% spandex).
+The adidas Copa Zone Traxion 4 are completely cotton-free as they’re 100% made from synthetic materials (98% recycled nylon, 2% elastane — commonly known as spandex).

 They provide a high level of grip and protection from impact thanks to the cushioned traxion areas of the foot and achilles while offering increased stability due to their arch and ankle support.
 Plus, their left- and right-foot specific fit footbed (branded Formotion) gives you added comfort.

-As far as keeping your feet cool and dry and breathability, the adidas Traxion socks come with two kinds of technology to achieve that: the Climalite yarns that wick moisture away and the Climacool mesh channels that improve ventilation.
+As far as keeping your feet cool and dry and breathability, the adidas Copa Zone Traxion 4 socks come with two kinds of technology to achieve that: the Climalite yarns that wick moisture away and the Climacool mesh channels that improve ventilation.